guatzin818/www/Configuration.md

 * ```metric_freq```, default=```1```, type=int
   * frequency for metric output
 * ```is_training_metric```, default=```false```, type=bool
-  * set this to true if need to output metric result for training
+  * set this to true if need to output metric result of training
 * ```ndcg_at```, default=```{1,2,3,4,5}```, type=multi-int, alias=```ndcg_eval_at```
   * NDCG evaluation position, separate by ```,```

 ## Network parameters

 Following parameters are used for parallel learning, and only used for base(socket) version.
-It is not need to set them for MPI version.
+It doesn't need to set them for MPI version.

 * ```num_machines```, default=```1```, type=int, alias=```num_machine```
   * Used for parallel learning, the number of machines for parallel learning application